saanvivi/git-github-tutorial/README.md

 # git-github-tutorial
-my not so furst repository
+my not so first repository
 Author: Saanvi
+from manipal